smancke/guble/README.md

 ```

 ```
-    // Replay all messages from a specific topic, which are newer than the supllied message id. replay <lastMessageId> /<topic>
+    // Planned: Replay all messages from a specific topic, which are newer than the supllied message id. replay <lastMessageId> /<topic>
     e.g.
     replay 42 /events